Taikiy49/CuraAI/README.md

 Cura AI's core functionality revolves around empathetic interaction with users, offering therapeutic responses to their medical concerns.
 Leveraging extensive prompt engineering and machine learning techniques facilitated by the Gemini AI API, the platform adeptly interprets textual and visual inputs, providing tailored medical recommendations.
 By leveraging the rich capabilities of Python, Flask, Gemini API, Google Maps API, Folium, HTML, CSS, and JavaScript, Cura AI achieves seamless integration and functionality, ensuring a user-centric approach to medical assistance.

 ---

-This README provides a comprehensive overview of the Cura AI platform, its functionalities, and the technologies utilized in its development.